BobbieO/WizardVsDragon/README.md

-# Wizard Vs Dragon: a work in progress
+# Wizard Vs Dragon: a Minorly Epic Battle

 This project uses CSS for style and JavaScript and jQuery for functionality.
-At the moment, there are two events.
-On the landing page, the user is requested to enter the Konami code (up, up, down, down, left, right, left, right, b, a, enter).
+On the opening page, the user is requested to enter the Konami code (up, up, down, down, left, right, left, right, b, a, enter).
 The user is rewarded with a success sound and screen change, or prompted with a fail notice to try again.

-jQuery functions then change the screen to a fantasy scene with a wizard and a dragon.
-The characters are able to move right and left with .animate.
-Instructions for movement appear at the top of the screen.
+Upon success, jQuery functions change the screen to a fantasy scene with a wizard and a dragon.
+The wizard is able to move right and left with .animate.
+(The dragon is stationary.
+He fears no-one.)
+Instruction for movement appears at the top of the screen.
+The user is also able to shoot fireballs, using the spacebar, which are also animated.
+This instruction is also displayed on the screen.

+Both the dragon and the wizard are capable of firing on the enemy, but a randomizer determines who shoots first.
+The enemy is destroyed via JS, and replaced with an explosion.

 INSTRUCTIONS: